resneldev/Tyche-/README.md

 if the die shows a number between 1 and 3 (backward), the travel distance for 3 is greater than that for 2, which is greater than that for 1 (Td<sub>3</sub> > Td<sub>2</sub> > Td<sub>1</sub>). if the die shows a number between 4 and 6 (forward), the travel distance for 6 is greater than that for 5, which is greater than that for 4 (Td<sub>6</sub> > Td<sub>5</sub> > Td<sub>4</sub>).
 ## How use it
+For this project, I use a Raspberry Pi 4 for the control, an LCD 1602, 3 DC motors, 2 L298N, resistors, LEDs, and an MP1584 converter.
+The mounting circuit is among the files.
+You can see all the necessary connections and do it yourself.
+Open the Python code on the RPi and run it.
+Before starting, make sure that all dependencies are installed and that the circuit is properly assembled.
+To communicate with an AI API, you must create an API_KEY and save the key in a file with the extension .env.
+For more information, visit this link. [https://wedevs.com/blog/483810/generate-chatgpt-api-key/](https://wedevs.com/blog/483810/generate-chatgpt-api-key/)